What to do

 In-house review

-Many building permit applications cannot be reviewed in less than 1 hour.
+Many building permit applications cannot be reviewed in less than one hour so are submitted and reviewed electronically as In-house Review projects.

 Required in-house Planning review